Timmoth/AsyncMonolith/README.md

 - Makes building event driven architectures simple
 - Produce messages transactionally along with changes to your domain
-- Messages stored in your DB context so you have full control over them
+- Messages are stored in your DB context so you have full control over them
 - Supports running multiple instances / versions of your application
 - Schedule messages to be processed using Chron expressions
 - Automatic message retries